rohany/rohany.github.io/src/content/blog/research-ideas.md

 an [introspective](https://x.com/MorePerfectUS/status/2033583724311286051) time, where I've been reflecting on what did and didn't go well during my PhD, as well as trying to think deeply about what I want to do in the future.

-I wanted to discuss in this blog post about *research ideas*.
+In this post I want to discuss *research ideas*.
 Where do they come from?
 What are the characteristics of good ideas?
 Do researchers always have ideas to work on?
 Unfortunately, I don't have exact answers for these questions, and I don't think that there *are* definitive answers for these questions either.
 However, being able to answer these questions is the entire point of doing a PhD!
 So, I will provide some overall strategies and observations for finding and picking research problems that have been successful for me over the last few years.
-I hope to "peel back the covers" of research, especially for younger students, where the story presented the final publication line almost never looks like what happened in real life.
+I hope to "peel back the covers" of research, especially for younger students, where the story presented in the final publication almost never looks like what happened in real life.
 As usual, I can't speak to the generalization of these experiences beyond my research area, which is in the area of high-performance programming systems.